What's New in DataMapper 2.0

 $users = (new User())

-->whereIn('id', function($subquery) {
+->where_in('id', function($subquery) {

 $subquery->select('user_id')